Chian diaspora

-Its creation
+Creation

 At the beginning of the 19th century, Chios was the home of many merchant and ship-owning families, who earned great wealth by shipping grain from Ukraine to western Europe and manufactured goods back from industrialised Europe to the Ottoman Empire, of which Greece was a province.
 These families, like most of the population of Chios, were of mixed Greek and Genoese descent.

 This ended with the Chios Massacre of 1822, with much of the population of the island being killed or enslaved.
 20,000 were exiled.
 Many of the refugees moved to other Aegean islands, particularly Psara and Syros.
 The wealthier were better able to move further away, to where they would be safe from further massacres.
 A number of influential members of the merchant and ship-owning families were, in the course of their business, absent from Chios at the time of the massacre, and remained in possession of their ships and their trade goods.
 They were able to settle in new homes, generally in cities where they were trading, notably Odessa, Alexandria, Trieste, Marseille, London and Liverpool.

 Long writes "We calculate that the heart of the Chian and Phanariot community in England never numbered much more than about 600-700 at any one time with perhaps another 500 or so throughout the rest of Europe."
 Some of those who were enslaved by the Turks later had their freedom purchased by relatives who had escaped, and were able to join their families in their new homes.